 The Science of Shopping Behaviour

-Shopper psychology investigates the cognitive processes, emotions, and behaviors that influence individuals as they navigate through the shopping journey.
+Shopper psychology investigates the cognitive processes, emotions, and behaviours that influence individuals as they navigate through the shopping journey.
 Behavioural science, on the other hand, focuses more on understanding the systematic biases and decision-making shortcuts that people employ in various situations, including shopping.

 One notable example of the application of these principles can be seen in the phenomenon of "choice overload."
 A classic study by Sheena Iyengar and Mark Lepper (2000) found that when shoppers are presented with too many options, they often become overwhelmed and may end up making no choice at all.
 This insight has prompted retailers to optimise their product ranges, offering sub-categorisation that simplifies decision-making for shoppers.